-MS30 (WP8 Month 35) WP Data/Method & Regional Stakeholder Engagement Workshops still in the planning stage, but is likely to feature qualitative methods such as face-to-face interviews and informal dialogue with project partners and regional stakeholders.
+MS30 (WP8 Month 35) WP Data/Method & Regional Stakeholder Engagement Workshops to feature qualitative methods such as face-to-face interviews and informal dialogue with project partners and regional stakeholders.
 Project partner WU and WMU will be responsible for this research.
 The following data set is likely to emerge from these activities: